jecaro/jeancharles.quillet/posts/2025-11-18-Htagcli-a-new-command-line-audio-tagger.md

 [beets], and I'm still considering how to handle normalization.
 We'll see how it evolves.

-I like these is a well-scoped personal projects, small but non-trivial, and which solve a real problem for me.
+I like these well-scoped personal projects, small but non-trivial, and which solve a real problem for me.
 Looking at the git history, I realized I started this three years ago but didn't have the time to push it forward.
 I'm thrilled to finally have it in a very usable state.

 # Roadmap

 Here are the features I plan to implement soon:

-- Handle disc ID tags
+- ~~Handle disc ID tags~~
-- Check that cover art size is within a configurable range
+- ~~Check that cover art size is within a configurable range~~
-- Ensure no missing tracks in an album
+- ~~Ensure no missing tracks in an album~~
-- Verify genre consistency at the artist level
+- ~~Verify genre consistency at the artist level~~[^1]

 Another major goal is to scrape metadata from third-party sources like [MusicBrainz], [Discogs], and [Bandcamp] to automatically tag files correctly.

+[^1]: All done in version [v0.1.1.0](https://github.com/jecaro/htagcli/releases/tag/v0.1.1.0)

 [Bandcamp]: https://bandcamp.com/
 [Discogs]: https://www.discogs.com/